HORNET-Storage/Scionic-MerkleTree-Go/README.md

 The number of hashes required for a Merkle proof in a Classic Merkle Tree grows logarithmically with the number of files, meaning the growth rate slows as the input (tree) size increases.
 This pattern makes them very efficient for large datasets because the branches become exponentially smaller as the number of files in the folder rises.

-### ***Merkle DAGs (Directed Acyclic Graphs)***
+### ***Scionic Merkle Trees v.s IPFS Merkle DAGs***

 Merkle DAGs were developed as a solution to incorporate folders and files, addressing a key limitation of Classic Merkle Trees.
-However, this structure has its own challenge: to securely download a single file, you must download the hash of every other file inside the folder its stored in.
-This requirement can be slow and costly for users when dealing with folders that contain a large number of files.

-## The Strengths of Scionic Merkle Trees
+However, this structure has its own challenge: to securely download a single file, you must download the hash of every other file chunk inside the folder its stored in.
+This means that each parent leaf can continue to grow if the number of file chunks in the folder grow, even though the size of each Merkle chunk should always remain the same!
+This flaw of IPFS Merkle DAGs is resolved by Scionic Merkle Trees because each parent leaf is chunked using a Classic Merkle Tree, ensuring every part of the Scionic Merkle Tree is uniformly chunked.
+In the most extreme cases of P2P decentralization, a user could retrieve each Merkle branch from a different source without needing to download the entire parent leaf first.

-### ***Folders and Files:***
+### ***Folders and Subfolders of Files:***

-Like Merkle DAGs, Scionic Merkle Trees can accommodate folders and files.
-However, they also maintain the efficiency of Classic Merkle Trees.
+Like Merkle DAGs, Scionic Merkle Trees can accommodate storing folders of files.
+This means an entire directory of files and subfolders can be converted into a Scionic Merkle Tree.

-### ***Internal Arrangement:***

-The unique feature of Scionic Merkle Trees is their internal structure.
-Within each folder (parent leaf) across the tree, its list of files (children) are organized as a Classic Merkle tree rather than a plaintext list.
+### ***Chunked Parent Leaves:***

+Within each parent leaf (folder), its list of hashes (chunks/children) are organized as a Classic Merkle Tree rather than a potentially large plaintext list of hashes.
+Large files or folders lead to many chunks, which can eventually lead to an extremely large lists of hashes.
+By ensuring the parent leaf is chunked with a Classic Merkle Tree, this scaling problem that emerges from large files can be avoided.

 ### ***Efficient File Download and Branch Verification:***

-If a user wants a specific file from a folder on the tree, they no longer need to download every hash in the folder.
+If a user wants a specific file from a folder on the tree, they no longer need to download every file chunk hash in the folder.
 Instead, they download a Classic Merkle branch linked to the folder (parent leaf) they're downloading the file from.
 This process allows the user to verify that the file is part of the tree without needing to download every hash of all other files in the folder.

-### ***Improved Scalability for Users with Large Datasets:***

-This streamlined process significantly improves efficiency, especially with large datasets.
-Scionic Merkle Trees are a powerful tool for handling folders with numerous files, combining the directory-friendly nature of Merkle DAGs and the compact efficiency of Classic Merkle Trees.

-### ***Scionic Merkle DAG-Tree:***
+### ***Scionic Merkle Tree:***
 ![Scionic Merkle Tree Diagram](https://i.ibb.co/XJjbwmP/Scionic-Merkle-Tree.jpg)

 ### ***Scionic Merkle Branch:***